Applying for student loans

 According to Toyosi Omope, a parent of two international students: “For me, the advantages of an international education are too numerous to mention.
 The wide exposure it affords makes studies abroad a very good option for any parent.
 However, the biggest advantage of an international education is the opportunity to be gainfully employed thereafter.
 So, to the parents who are planning to send their children abroad, yes, this is a sacrifice.
 But if you have a passion for education and you are financially stable, its a price that can be paid.
 So start saving for your children's education now.”

 The financial aspect of your study abroad experience can be a challenge.
-But with SchoolApply's support, you can get guidance on how to apply for a student loan to fulfill your dream of studying abroad.
+But with SchoolApply's support, you can get guidance on how to apply for a student loan to fulfil your dream of studying abroad.